Qatar won't take Boeing 787s until engine fault fixed

 In April, the Gulf carrier deferred delivery of the aircraft, saying it wanted more details on cracks found in a handful of wing components of most aircraft in service.

-Qatar, which struck an inter-airline partnership agreement with short-haul Canadian carrier Porter Airlines in August, is still eyeing Bombardier's C-series jets.
-(Additional reporting by Scott Malone in Boston; Editing by Helen Massy-Beresford and Maureen Bavdek)
+Qatar, which struck an interairline partnership agreement with short-haul Canadian carrier Porter Airlines in August, is still eyeing Bombardier's (BBDb.TO) Cseries jets.